-Using Clickers to Introduce Concepts to Economics Students
+Using Clickers to Inductively Construct Economic Concepts

 In class, economists often introduce concepts by stating a definition and then providing an example.
 In this teaching method, the order is reversed: after an example or examples, students are asked to inductively construct the general principle with carefully designed clicker questions.
 Monitoring their responses allows the instructor to guide student learning.